l9kk/Privacy_policy/README.md

 - **Deletion:** Since face data is not stored long-term, there is no persistent data to delete.
 However, you can request confirmation of deletion by contacting us.
 - **No Reconstruction:** We do not attempt to reconstruct user profiles, identify anonymous users, or build databases from face data.
 - **Local Control:** You maintain full control over when and how facial images are captured within our Application.

+##### Apple App Store Compliance for Face Data

+In accordance with Apple's App Store Review Guidelines, specifically Section 5.1.1 (Privacy - Data Collection and Storage), we provide the following comprehensive information about our face data practices:

+- **Explicit Purpose Declaration:** Face data is collected exclusively for skincare analysis and personalized product recommendations.
+No other use cases are permitted.
+- **Storage Justification:** Temporary storage (maximum 24 hours) is necessary to complete comprehensive AI analysis that requires multiple processing steps and quality assurance.
+- **Third-party Transparency:** We partner only with verified AI analysis providers who are contractually bound to the same data protection standards and deletion timelines.
+- **No Profiling or Identification:** Face data is never used to identify individuals, create user profiles, or for any biometric identification purposes.
+- **User Control:** Users maintain complete control over face data collection through device-level camera permissions and can withdraw consent at any time.
+- **Data Minimization:** We collect only the minimum face data necessary for skincare analysis and delete all data promptly after processing.
+- **Security Measures:** All face data is encrypted in transit and at rest, with access restricted to authorized systems and personnel only.

 #### Usage Data